Vaccine Information for the Public

 - Johnson & Johnson (Janssen) COVID-19 vaccine

 Wait times at vaccine clinics may differ depending on appointments and demand.
-However, getting vaccinated will only take a few minutes.
-After receiving the vaccine, individuals must remain on site for 15 minutes to ensure a severe allergic reaction is not experienced.
+Appointments are also available for your convenience.
+Getting vaccinated only takes a few minutes.
+However, individuals must remain on site after getting vaccinated for 15 minutes observation to ensure a severe allergic reaction is not experienced.

 - have any allergies